 Neither route is better – just different styles of success.

-Before we get started, I want you to know that there are 2 types of Kindle publishers.
+Before we get started, I want you to know that there are 2 types of Kindle publishers on Amazon.

-This is because 2 types of self publishers are attracted to this business model.
+This is because 2 types of self publishers are attracted to Kindle Publishing.

-The first type are Outsource Self Publishers.
-They prefer to be the marketing strategist behind the self publishing process.
-They’re not authors and usually don’t like writing.
+They’re not full-blown authors and sometimes don’t even like writing.
 Instead, they outsource the writing part to ghostwriters.

-It’s far more enjoyable for them to develop brandable pen names that serve a certain Kindle niche.
+It’s far more enjoyable for them to develop authority around their pen names.

 Keyword research, email autoresponders, systems?
 All fun and games for the Outsource Self Publisher.

-Also, a third type of publisher can be considered a Hybrid Publisher.
-This is someone who enjoys both the writing and marketing process of self publishing.
+This is a self-publisher who enjoys both the writing and online marketing process of self-publishing.